 Sometimes, it feels like we can't do anything right.
 Don't read that book.
 Don't watch that movie.
-Talk to these people not those people.
+Talk to these people and not those people.
 I shouldn't have dated that person.
 Be sure your social, fun time doesn't cut into your ministry time.
 So many expectations.
 So many things to feel guilty about doing or not doing.

 Sometimes these feelings become so overpowering that we can't tell what's actually right and wrong anymore.
 We just start to feel guilty over everything, and it's hard to tell whether or not that guilt is genuine or not.
 Is it the Holy Spirit convicting or just our way of beating ourselves up?
 Sometimes, it's hard to tell whether we're experiencing true guilt or false guilt.